 Before you call for service, review the following list.
 It may save you time and expense.
-Possible solutions are provided with the problem listed:
+Possible solutions are provided with the problem listed

 Problem Solution Poor baking results.
 Many factors effect baking results.
 Use proper oven rack position.
 Center food in the oven and space pans to allow air to circulate.
 Preheat oven to the set temperature before placing food in the oven.
 Try adjusting the recipe's recommended temperature or baking time.
 Oven light does not work.
 Be sure the oven light is secure in the socket.
 See "Replacing the Oven Light" on page 28.
 Flames inside oven or smoking from oven vent.
 Excessive spills in oven.
 Grease or food spilled onto oven bottom or oven cavity.
 Wipe up excessive spills before starting oven.
-If flames or excessive smoke are present when using broil, see "Setting Broil" on page 17.
-Oven racks discolored or do not slide easily.
+If flames or excessive smoke are present when using broil, see "Setting Broil" on page 17 Oven racks discolored or do not slide easily.
 Clean by using a mild abrasive cleaner following manufacturer's instructions.
-Rins with clean water, dry, and replace in oven.
-Oven smokes excessively when Incorrect setting.
-See "Setting Broil" on page 17. broiling.
-Meat too close to the broil element.
+Rinse with clean water, dry, and replace in oven.
+Oven smokes excessively when broiling.
+Incorrect setting.
+See "Setting Broil" on page 17 Meat too close to the broil element.
 Reposition broil rack to provide proper clearance between the meat and broil element.
 Remove excess fat from meat.
 Cut remaining fatty edges to prevent curling, but do not cut into lean.
 Grease build up on oven surfaces.
 Regular cleaning is necessary when broiling frequently.
 Grease or food splatters will cause excessive smoking.
 Areas of discoloration with metallic sheen on cooktop surface.
 Mineral deposits from water and food.
-Remove using the recommended CookTop® Cleaning Creme to the ceramic surface (on the web visit www.sears.com for replacement cooktop cleaner, item number 40079).
+Remove using the recommended CookTop® Cleaning Creme to the ceramic surface (on the web visit www. sears.com for replacement cooktop cleaner, item number 40079).
 Buff with a non-abrasive cloth or sponge Surface element is too hot or not hot enough.
 Incorrect surface control setting.
 Adjust power level setting.
-Surface element does not heat or Be sure the correct surface control knob is turned on for element needed. does not heat evenly.
+Surface element does Be sure the correct surface control knob is turned on for element needed. not heat or does not heat evenly.
 Lightweight or warped pans used.
-Use only flat, evenly balanced, medium or heavy- weight cookware.
+Use only flat, evenly balanced, medium or heavyweight cookware.
 Flat pans heat better than warped pans.
 Cookware materials and weight of the material affect heating.
 Heavy and medium-weight pans heat evenly.
 Because lightweight pans heat unevenly, foods may burn easily.
 Scratches or abrasions on cooktop surface.
 Coarse particles such as salt or hardened soils between cooktop and utensils can cause scratches.
 Be sure cooktop surface and bottoms of utensils are clean before usage.
 Small scratches do not affect cooking and will become less visible with time.
 Cleaning materials not recommended for ceramic-glass cooktop have been used.
 Apply a few drops of glass-ceramic cooktop cleaner directly on the area(s) with scratches or abrasions.
 Buff with a non-abrasive cloth or sponge.
-For more informa- tion see "Glass Cooktop Cleaning" on page 25.
+For more information see "Glass Cooktop Cleaning" on page 26.
 Cookware with rough bottom was used.
 Use smooth, flat-bottomed cookware.
+Metal marks on the cooktop.
+Sliding or scraping of metal utensils on cooktop surface.
+Do not slide metal utensils on cooktop surface.
+Apply a few drops of glass-ceramic cooktop cleaner directly on the area(s) with scratches or abrasions.
+Buff with a non-abrasive cloth or sponge.
+For more information, see "Glass Cooktop Cleaning" on page 26.

-BEFORE YOU CALL
+32 BEFORE YOU CALL